Reddsito/FrontEndChallenge/README-template.md

-# Frontend Mentor - Intro section with dropdown navigation solution
+# Frontend Mentor - Crowdfunding product page solution

-This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
+This is a solution to the [Crowdfunding product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/crowdfunding-product-page-7uvcZe7ZR).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents